 Luton, Daraine; “Thwaites Shocked At Woeful CSEC Results” Jamaica Gleaner.
 August 10, 2012.

-This popular source offers information as to the reaction of the Minister of Education, Ronald Thwaites to the performance of students in the Caribbean Secondary Examinations.
+This popular source offers information as to the reaction of the then Minister of Education, Ronald Thwaites to the performance of students in the Caribbean Secondary Examinations.
 This source is reliable as it is a refutable newspaper and the column was done by a senior staff reporter.
 The information seems objective as it mainly quotes what the minister says.
 It was helpful and fit into my research as I wanted to appeal to an authority that confirmed the poor academic results and saw a need for a change in our educational system.

 Morren C. Ronald; Morren M. Diane; “Are the Goals and Objectives of Jamaica’s Bilingual Education Project being met?”
 Summer Institute of Linguistics (SIL) International (2007)